Kash1444/Kash1444/README.md

 I'm always open to new opportunities and collaborations.
 Feel free to reach out to me!

-Education
-KCG College Of Technology: Bachelor of Science in Computer Science (Expected Graduation: 2027)
 <!---
 Kash1444/Kash1444 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.